aminnairi/virtual/README.md

 - Source-code open and readable for humans.
 - No JSX and thus can be used with a CDN anywhere.
 - You like functional programming.
-- Not that much stars of users so you can say "I was there" one day.
+- Not that much stars or users so you can say "I was there" one day.
 - TEA architecture for handling states and updates.
 - Best user experience when used with RxJS, Loadash, Ramda, Underscore, ...
 - Best user experience when used with TailwindCSS.